- Books and DVDs circulate for four weeks;

 - $10 maximum fine; circulation is blocked when fines reach $5;

-- $52 replacement fee if book is lost or damaged.
+- $52 replacement fee if a book is lost or damaged.

 You must have a current library card to request materials through Interlibrary Loan.